Creating a new Third-Party Integration

 description: Requires service status to be active

 The simple Track defined above has one level, with the check we defined earlier.
 Start your Backstage instance and navigate to the Soundcheck tab to see your new Track.
-Note that in the example Track, we've filtered so that the Track only applies to components with experimental lifecycle.
+Note that in the example Track, we've filtered so that the Track only applies to components with production lifecycle.

 Here's what the Track looks like in the Soundcheck UI:

-Note that we configured our PagerDuty Fact Collector to run every five minutes.
-Once the collector collects the fact, you'll see the Checks run and update the Track for your components:
+collects the fact, you'll see the Checks run and update the Track for your components: